jbetancur/react-data-table-component/README.md

 ##### 1.6.2.8.2.
 Defining Your Own Theme Using `createTheme`

 You can also create your own theme using the `createTheme` helper.
 Note that `createTheme` inherits from the default theme.
 No that this theme will now be available to all DataTables across your project so you may want to define your themes in a seperate file.

+Refer to [themes.js](https://github.com/jbetancur/react-data-table-component/blob/master/src/themes.js) for properties you can use to create your own color theme.

 ```js
 import DataTable, { createTheme } from 'react-data-table-component';